doctorfree/mpplus-essentia/README.md

 ### Installing ffmpeg on RPM based systems

+**[Note:]** The following installation procedure is only necessary on RPM based systems like Fedora and CentOS when `mpplus-essentia` is being deployed as a standalone package.
+When deployed in conjunction with MusicPlayerPlus this procedure is automatically performed during initialization with `mppinit`.

 Essentia depends on the `ffmpeg` libraries.
 On RPM based systems like Fedora and CentOS the RPM Fusion repositories must be enabled and the appropriate `ffmpeg` package installed.
 See